-The Department of Commerce is home to important institutions such as the Census Bureau and Patent and Trademark Office.
-It is also home to many unneeded programs that subsidize businesses and fund local development projects.
-In addition, the department administers misguided foreign trade policies that try to boost exports and restrict imports.
+The Department of Commerce is home to important institutions such as the Census Bureau and the Patent and Trademark Office.
+It is also home to unneeded programs that subsidize businesses and fund local development projects.
+In addition, the department administers misguided foreign trade policies aimed at boosting exports and restricting imports.

-The department will spend about $11 billion in 2012, or almost $100 for every U.S. household.
-It employs 41,000 workers and has more than 250 offices in the United States and abroad.
+The department will spend about $11 billion in 2016, or about $88 for every U.S. household.
+After adjusting for inflation, spending has declined 4 percent since 2000.
+It employs 44,000 workers, administering more than 94 subsidy programs, and has more than 250 offices worldwide.

 - Economic Development Administration.
 This agency provides subsidies to state and local governments for activities that are not proper federal responsibilities.

 - International Trade Administration.
 While trade is important to the U.S. economy, the ITA’s activities can distort trade and lead to political favoritism and corruption.

 - Business Subsidies.
 A number of the department’s programs subsidize business activities, which creates an unfair burden on taxpayers.